Demir-Hasan/My-DevOps-Notes/Kubernetes/Commands.md

 - One-node cluster
 - For test and/or learning purposes
-- Master processes and node processes run on ONE machine
+- Master processes and worker processes run on ONE node
 - Docker is pre-installed

 ### Kubectl